Atrial Fibrillation

 • Stroke

 Your doctor will perform a physical exam and listen to your heartbeat.
-Because arrhythmias are unpredictable, your heart may or may not appear normal at this time.
+Because arrhythmias are unpredictable, your heart may or may not appear normal at times.
 Your doctor will also ask you to describe your symptoms.

 If no arrhythmia is present, your doctor may have you wear a portable device to track your heart rhythms for 24 hours or longer.
 Fitness tracker data can also help your doctor determine if you have an arrhythmia.